markekraus/PSRAW/docs/Module/Export-RedditOAuthToken.md

 $Token | Export-RedditOAuthToken
 ```

 This example uses the `ExportPath` property on the `RedditOAuthToken` object to determine where to export the application.
 When a `RedditOAuthToken` object is imported with `Import-RedditOAuthToken`, the `ExportPath` of the object will be set with the path to the file it was imported from.
-This amkes it easy to import, make changes, and then re-export the application.
+This makes it easy to import, make changes, and then re-export the application.
 The `ExportPath` property is treated as a `LiteralPath`.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```